Lesley J. McNair: World War I

 In April 1917, the United States entered World War I. The next month, he was promoted to major and assigned to temporary duty as an instructor for the officer training camp at Leon Springs, Texas.
 After his Leon Springs assignment, McNair was assigned to the newly created 1st Division, then located at Camp Stewart, in El Paso County, Texas.
 Assigned to the division headquarters as assistant chief of staff for training, McNair was given responsibility for the organization's pre-deployment mobilization, individual soldier training, and collective unit training.
-When the division departed for France in June, McNair shared quarters aboard ship with the division's assistant chief of staff for operations, George C. Marshall.
+When the division departed for France in June, McNair shared quarters aboard ship with the division's assistant chief of staff for operations, Captain George C. Marshall.
 During their long ocean voyage, they forged a personal and professional bond that they maintained for the rest of their careers.

-McNair was promoted to temporary lieutenant colonel in August 1917, soon after his arrival in France, and was assigned to the American Expeditionary Forces (AEF) headquarters as chief of artillery training and tactics in the AEF staff's training division (G-5).
-He was promoted to temporary colonel in June 1918, and temporary brigadier general in October; at age 35, he was the youngest general officer in the Army.
-He continued to impress his superiors with his technical and tactical expertise, and at the end of the war he received the Army Distinguished Service Medal from John J. Pershing and the French Legion of Honor (Officer) from Philippe Pétain.
+McNair was promoted to temporary lieutenant colonel in August, soon after his arrival in France, and was assigned to the American Expeditionary Forces (AEF) headquarters as chief of artillery training and tactics in the AEF staff's training division (G-5).
+He was promoted to temporary colonel in June 1918, and temporary brigadier general that October; at age 35, he was the second-youngest general officer in the Army.
+(Pelham D. Glassford, a West Point classmate and fellow field artilleryman, was also promoted to brigadier general in October 1918, and he was three months younger than McNair.)
+He continued to impress his superiors with his technical and tactical expertise, and at the end of the war he received the Army Distinguished Service Medal from General John J. Pershing, the Commander-in-Chief (C-in-C) of the AEF, and the French Legion of Honor (Officer) from Philippe Pétain.
 The citation for the Army DSM reads:

-In June 1919, seven months after the Armistice with Germany which brought an end to the war, McNair was named to the AEF board that was charged with studying the problem of how to provide adequate mobile indirect fire support to infantry during combat.
+The Armistice of 11 November 1918 ended the war, and McNair continued to serve in the post-war occupation of Germany.
+In June 1919, he was named to the AEF board that was charged with studying the problem of providing adequate mobile indirect fire support to infantry during combat.
 This panel, called the Lassiter Board after its chairman, Major General William Lassiter, was one of several formed by the AEF to review wartime plans and activities, and make recommendations for the Army's future equipment, doctrine, and training.